aturner6/Team10-TrashSorter-Miniproject/README.md

 # Flowchart of the system
 The flow chart of the system is [Mini_Project_State_Diagram.drawio.pdf](docs/state-flow/Mini_Project_State_Diagram.drawio.pdf) — viewable PDF.
 # Schematic of the device
+The schematic chart of the system is [Replace Text](docs/hardware/electrical/) — viewable PDF.
 # Mechanical design and CAS drawings/STLs of enclosure

 # Code folder